hail-is/hail/README.md

 All this functionality is backed by distributed algorithms built on top of [Apache Spark](http://spark.apache.org/) to efficiently analyze gigabyte-scale data on a laptop or terabyte-scale data on an on-prem cluster or in the cloud.

 Hail is used in [published research](http://biorxiv.org/content/early/2016/06/06/050195) and as the core analysis platform of large-scale genomics efforts including [ExAC v2](http://exac.broadinstitute.org/) and [gnomAD](http://gnomad.broadinstitute.org/).
 The project began in Fall 2015 and is under very active development as we work toward a stable release, so we do not guarantee forward compatibility of formats and interfaces.
+Want to get involved in development?
+Check out the [Github repo](https://github.com/hail-is/hail) and chat with us in the [Gitter dev room](https://gitter.im/hail-is/hail-dev).

 To get started using Hail: